hosseinbeygi/my-first-repository/README.md

 def create_qr(data: str, filename: str = None):
     """
-    Creates a QR code from the given data and saves it as an image.
+    Creates a QR code from the given data and saves it as an.

     :param data: The text or link to encode into a QR code.
     :param filename: Optional custom filename for the QR code image.